-Well, I cannot provide you with an answer as I am guilty of being one of those common enthusiasts chasing idealism.
-So instead, let me tell you a bit about an “idealistic” leadership style tied to inclusiveness.
+Well, I cannot provide you with an answer as I am also guilty of being one of those common enthusiasts chasing idealism.
+So instead, let me tell you a bit about an ‘idealistic’ leadership style that is tied to inclusiveness.

 Leadership can be defined as the process of providing assistance and guidance to employees’ tasks or a group’s functions, through direct or indirect influence on their behavior.
-In most cases, it is an essential tool, to the functioning of organizations within every society.
-In more recent years, studying leadership success promotes a more social identity focused realm, suggesting that above all, a successful leader must demonstrate a shared sense of social identity with those they want to influence (Haslam, Eggins, Reynolds, 2003).
+In most cases, it is an essential tool, to the functioning of organisations within every society.
+In more recent years, studying leadership success promotes a more social identity focused realm.
+This suggests that above all, a successful leader must demonstrate a shared sense of social identity with those they want to influence (Haslam, Eggins, Reynolds, 2003).

 With today’s workforce gradually becoming more culturally diverse, inclusion has taken a front-line position as a fundamental part of leadership.
 In a leadership setting, inclusion is a term used to refer to an individual’s affinity to think of the self in association with a certain group, and in turn perceive the group’s characteristics applicable to the self.

-Inclusive leadership revolves around doing things with people, rather than to people.
-Again, demonstrating the idea of inclusion.
-It seems that this particular style of leadership is of great interest to anyone looking to realize themselves as a leader.
+Inclusive leadership centres around doing things with people, rather than to people.
+This style of leadership is of great interest to anyone who is looking to realise themselves as an effective leader.

-As inclusive leaders tempt and appreciate employee’s input, employees, on their part, develop a sense of trust, empowerment and fairness, and may further perceive the organization as a social entity expressing genuine appreciation for their opinion.
+When inclusive leaders appreciate and acknowledge an employee’s input, employees develop a sense of trust, empowerment and value, and perceives the organisation as a social entity expressing genuine appreciation and respect for their opinion.

-Inclusive leadership can be said to be a reciprocal process, with leaders taking into account employees’ needs, employees perceive their leaders as available and supportive and in turn take into account leaders’ needs.
-Perceived psychological safety is developed through leader’s genuine inclusion, support and concern.
-These insights suggest that inclusive leadership may have a much deeper stance in benefiting employees and extend into their perception of the organization as a whole.
+Inclusive leadership can be said to be a reciprocal process, with leaders recognising employees’ needs and, in turn, employees responding to their leaders’ needs.
+The positive psychological effect that an employee develops through their leader’s genuine inclusion, support and concern, suggests that inclusive leadership may have a much deeper role in benefiting employees and may enhance their perception of the organisation as a whole.

-First, identity is how people define themselves in relation to others and within the context in which they find themselves (Adams et al., 2016).
+Firstly, identity is how people define themselves in relation to others and within the context in which they find themselves (Adams et al., 2016).
 The rather complex concept of identity is primarily social in nature.
-Through self-identification, individuals are able to locate themselves in the social environment and develop a sense of belongingness to a particular group.
+Through self-identification, individuals are able to identify where they best fit in the social environment and develop a sense of belonging.

-In an organizational context, identity has been taken through several complex classifications.
-A more recent one being organizational identification; an employee identifying with the organizational entity and sharing characteristics of the organization’s members.
-For instance, an employee will assume the organization’s successes and failures as one’s own.
-This can mean that identification with the organization enables employees to internalize organizational values and beliefs, as well as, feel loyalty, solidarity and commitment towards the organization.
+In an organisational context, the definition of ‘identity’ has evolved and gone through several complex classifications.
+A more recent one is ‘organisational identification’.
+This is where an employee identifies with the organisation and supports the organisation’s goals and its leadership.
+For instance, an employee will assume the organisation’s successes and failures as their own.
+This can mean that identification with the organisation enables employees to internalise organisational values and beliefs, as well as feel loyalty, solidarity and commitment towards the organisation.

-It seems that, inclusive leaders, who perform supportive behaviors, may meet employees’ organizational needs for approval and membership.
-In turn, this could lead to increased organizational identification among those employees.
-For instance, providing employees with an opportunity to partake in decision making, may serve as a motivating power to the emergence of employees’ organizational identification and sense of belonging.
-This assures the idea that when employees have a positive relationship with management, they exhibit a higher level of organizational commitment.
+The evidence suggests that inclusive leaders who display supportive behaviours, can make a difference by meeting employees’ needs for organisational approval and inclusion.
+In turn, this could lead to increased organisational identification among employees.
+Providing employees with an opportunity to participate in decision making could serve as a motivating tool and lead to the employees’ organisational identification and sense of belonging.
+This reinforces the idea that when employees have a positive relationship with leadership, they exhibit a higher level of organisational commitment.

-Intuitively, whether you want to lead or be led, including your interlocuters in an upcoming decision will most likely benefit you in all the right ways.
-But remember, like almost anything else, leadership is not a “one size fits all” concept.
+Regardless of whether you want to lead or be led, including your employees in an upcoming decision will most likely provide benefits to you and the organization.
+However, like almost anything else, leadership is not a ‘one size fits all’ concept.
 As with most cases, the art of balancing a scale should be implied.
-On the one side of the scale we have the involvement and task delegation to the experts and on the other side of the scale are the topics reserved for the leader to take on his own as a lead.
+On one side of the scale we have the involvement and tasks delegated amongst the experts and on the other side of the scale are the topics and decisions reserved solely for the leader.

 Vous pouvez accéder le replay du webinar “Bien choisir son SIRH en 2021” en cliquant sur le bouton ci-dessous :